maneymarkus/ScalableSystemsHomework/README.md

 # ScalableSystemsHomework
-First two homeworks of the course scalable systems at TU Berlin
+First two homeworks of the course Scalable Systems at TU Berlin